Comprehensive Condo Insurance Quotes

 Loss Assessment: Should your condo corporation policy be inadequate to cover damages or liability claims incurred to a common area, a special assessment could be issued to condo owners.
 This coverage could protect you against those assessments caused by certain perils.

-Unit Additional Protection: This coverage will help to rebuild your unit in certain cases where the condo corporation's insurance is inadequate.
+Unit Additional Protection: This coverage will help to rebuild your unit in cases where the condo corporation's insurance is inadequate.